revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-1. It changes the directory to your home directory.
+1.It changes the directory to your home directory.
-2. It changes the directory to test.
+2.It changes the directory to test.
-3. It moves back to one directory or to the parent directory of your current directory.
+3.It moves back to one directory or to the parent directory of your current directory.

 </blockquote>